Faculty: J. Brannan (Director), S. Miles, J. Parsons, K. Ruppel, C. Staake, R. Walker.

 Hospitals and community health care agencies provide learning sites for clinical practicums.
 Hospitals providing experiences for students are Passavant Area Hospital in Jacksonville and Memorial Medical Center and St. John's Hospital in Springfield.
 Experiences in community agencies include county health departments, home health care agencies, nursing homes, community health clinics, and alcohol and substance abuse treatment centers.

 NURS 205.
 Introduction to the Nursing Profession.
 (1) This course introduces students to their privileged roles as members of the nursing profession.
 Exploration of critical thinking and clinical judgment processes is used to promote self-awareness and facilitate nursing role development.
 The course incorporates assessment of learning styles as a means to facilitate learner outcomes.
 Students are exposed to the standards of the profession including its values, ethical principles, and legal responsibilities.
-Students examine the relationships between personal and professional values, exploring their own assumptions and approaches to judging situations.
+Students examine the relationships between personal values and professional values, exploring their own assumptions and approaches to judging situations.
 No clinical.
-Prerequisite: admission to the Nursing Program and completion of at least 24 credit hours of nursing prerequisite courses and/or general education requirements, including Biology 209: Microbiology.
+Prerequisite: admission to the Nursing Program and completion of at least 24 credit hours of nursing prerequisite courses and/or general education requirements, including Biology 209 Chemistry 131.

 NURS 310.
 Pathophysiology and Pharmacology I. (3) Provides the core knowledge necessary to understand the physiological and pharmacological aspects of illness and disease.
 Addresses the scientific principles and rationales necessary to recognize the relationships between pathology, pharmacology, and nursing care.
 No clinical.
 Prerequisites: Nursing 211 and 214 and all natural science requirements.